 In school STEM education, the Member States need to raise the level of quality, as it falls behind on foundational STEM skills, as measured by the PISA reports.
 Recent results show Asian countries dominating the top of the rankings.
-In contrast, the EU has experienced an increase in the level of underachievers in mathematics and science and a decrease in the level of top performers in mathematics8.
-In the EU, 43% of secondary students in the eighth grade lack basic digital skills9, while the comparable figure for South Korea is 27%10.
-Contributing to this low performance is the fact that most EU countries face significant shortages of qualified STEM teachers11; parental involvement is low; and less developed regions, cross-border, rural and remote areas, including the Outermost Regions, continue to face challenges in education provision.
+In contrast, the EU has experienced an increase in the level of underachievers in mathematics and science and a decrease in the level of top performers in mathematics.
+In the EU, 43% of secondary students in the eighth grade lack basic digital skills, while the comparable figure for South Korea is 27%.
+Contributing to this low performance is the fact that most EU countries face significant shortages of qualified STEM teachers; parental involvement is low; and less developed regions, cross-border, rural and remote areas, including the Outermost Regions, continue to face challenges in education provision.

-Addressing the challenges in school STEM education requires improving curricula, making them more engaging to spark interest in STEM subjects, and promoting innovative teaching methods.
-This includes project-based learning, which encourage students to apply theoretical knowledge to real-world-scenarios and transdisciplinary education and training, that promotes creativity and increases student engagement.
+Addressing the challenges in school STEM education requires improving curricula, making them more engaging to spark interest in STEM subjects, and promoting innovative teaching methods and project-based learning, which encourage students to apply theoretical knowledge to real-world-scenarios.
 However, teachers face insufficient professional development support, especially for addressing low achievement, while unclear assessment frameworks for STEM competences make it difficult to track student progress-both factors worsening the overall situation.
 Lack of access to high-quality STEM education particularly impacts students from disadvantaged socio-economic or migration background.